 They need to know if you have any of these conditions:

-an unusual or allergic reaction to amyl nitrite, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to glucagon, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant